Eitan-Lev/FomoContract/README.md

     1. in a seperate terminal window: "ganache-cli -b 3"\
     This should start a ganache instance and print all sorts of things.
 Wait a second for it to finish.
     In this window you can see all the actions you perform on the blockchain if you work locally.
-    1. truffle compile\
+    1. npx truffle compile\
     This should print "Compiling ./contracts/..." and "Writing artifacts to ./build/contracts"
-    1. truffle migrate\
+    1. npx truffle migrate\
     This should print out many migrations with addresses.
     If you configured the "truffle.js" to the Rinkby network (does not apply right now) then these addresses are the actuall ones the contracts are deployed to each time you migrate.
-    1. truffle test\
+    1. npx truffle test\
     This should produce an output of what network to use and a summary of the tests success.
 1. do "git status"- nothing should have been added (no files changed).